-Over-Seas were motorcycles produced in Birmingham, between 1914 and 1916, to a design by W. J. Lloyd who was the original designer of the Quadrant.
+The Over-Seas Motor Co., Ltd., built motorcycles at 1a Johnstone Street, Ladywood, Birmingham, between 1914 and 1916, to a design by W. J. Lloyd who was the original designer of the Quadrant.

-1914 The firm was created to produce machines for abroad.
+- 1914 The firm was created to produce machines for abroad.
 There was never any intention for them to be available on the home market.
-They had a 3.5hp engine mounted in a strong frame and belt drive, with the option of a three-speed, Sturmey-Archer rear hub.
+They had a 3½ hp engine mounted in a strong frame and belt drive, with the option of a three-speed, Sturmey-Archer rear hub.
 Druid forks and pannier frames were all part of the equipment.

 - 1915 There was the choice of the 3½ hp single or a 7hp V-twin engine.

 - 1916 The same machines continued throughout the year, after which production ceased.

 If you have further information or a query related to this page, please contact us